thomas-chiang/generative_ai_application/README.md

 - **SQL Queries:** Write Python code that uses SQL queries to aggregate data and generate insights.
 - **Insight Extraction:** Export the generated insights into CSV-formatted text files, such as identifying popular products, brands, and mentioned authors.

-### Report Summary

-After analyzing the data from approximately 4500 posts, it was found that a few key products and brands dominate the mentions within the dataset.
-The top mentioned products and brands significantly outweigh others in terms of frequency, indicating a concentrated influence.
-Additionally, the distribution of posts over time suggests that certain periods saw higher engagement, which could be linked to specific events or trends.
-The variety in post types, including retweets and replies, highlights the diverse ways users interact with the content.

 ## 2. Deliverables

 The following deliverables are included in this repository:

 - **Python Code for Data Extraction:** Located in the `data_extraction/` directory, this code is responsible for parsing the JSON data, extracting relevant attributes using LLMs, and inserting them into the database.
-Since the project is using GCP Vertex AI API, please first follow the instructions here: https://cloud.google.com/vertex-ai/generative-ai/docs/start/quickstarts/quickstart-multimodal

 - **Database Schema:** The database schema design can be found in the `persistence/` directory.